 In The Role of Intuition in Geometry Education: Learning From the Teaching Practice in the Early 20th Century, Fujita Taro, Keith Jones and Shinya Yamamoto question the role that geometry has in a teaching curriculum and suggest that a slight reshuffle of the specification of geometry might be in order, specifically focusing on intuitive geometry–where children show an ability to “see” geometrical shapes and manipulate them in the mind to solve problems (Fujita, Jones, Yamamoto, 2004).
 Interestingly, their article highlights an address given by J. Perry, Professor of Engineering at the Royal College of Science, in 1901, who questioned the value of teaching Euclidian geometry to children (Fujita, Jones, Yamamoto.
 2004).
-Perry was an advocate for experimentation and a more intuitive approach to geometry.
+Perry was an advocate of experimentation and a more intuitive approach to geometry.
 This is fascinating to me as a creative; the idea that mathematics can be approached in a more creative way, by being encouraged to simply observe our surroundings.
 This method would likely appeal to children who do not think analytically or struggle in a scientific or mathematical setting.
 It also opens the floor to a wider selection of children being brought into geometry study and develops the ability to think outside the box or push expectations.

 This is another aspect of my own graphic design that I want to develop further: rather than simply designing how I think I should design (trying to anticipate the expectations of others), I’d like to grow my own ability to “see” design in new ways, try new approaches and not concern myself with only doing what is popular in the moment.
 Seeing a subject as far removed from art and design as geometry in a new and creative way encourages me to push my own boundaries and methods.

-Back to geometry.
 This intuitive ability to see shapes and use them to solve problems ties in with the paper Modularity and Development: The Case of Spatial Reorientation by Linda Hermer and Elizabeth Spelke.
 Hermer and Spelke explore children who, during development, share some similarities with animals in how they spatially place themselves in their surroundings using geometric cues.
 Their study revealed that the developing brain is more in tune with room geometry than with lesser-defined patterns or other defining factors (like odour, colour, etc).
 At an early age, we reorient ourselves in accord with the shape of our surroundings (Hermer, Spelke.
 1996), meaning that geometry is playing a large part in our natural development, before it is formally introduced or taught.
 That we are subconsciously aware of geometry relative to ourselves is an exciting concept and something that could be explored in advertising–particularly advertising aimed at children.

 Attempts at tying geometry with a more creative, intuitive practice have been made in a number of key learning equipment.
 Not all of the following toys were intended for children but have been adopted over the years as useful developmental tools.